audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/plugin-reference.md

 * **RATE** : \[float] The track sample rate.
 * **SPECTRAL-EDIT-ENABLED** : \[bool] Returns 'T' (_true_) if [spectral editing is enabled](https://manual.audacityteam.org/man/spectrograms\_preferences.html#Enable\_Spectral\_Selection), otherwise 'NIL'.
 Note that this is irrespective of the track view and will return 'T' if the spectral editing option for the track is enabled even if the track is not displaying a spectrogram.
 * **START-TIME** : \[float] The track start time (note that this will often be different from the _selection_ start time.)
 * **TYPE** : \[string] The type of track.
 One of: "wave", "midi", "label", "time".
-Currently only "wave" (audio tracks) are processed by Nyquist plug-ins.
+Currently only "wave" (audio tracks) are processed by Nyquist plugins.
 * **VIEW** : \[string or list] The track view.
 Only applies to audio tracks.\
   \* A single track view returns one of "Waveform", "Spectrogram" or NIL.
 [Multi-View](https://manual.audacityteam.org/man/multi\_view.html) returns a list of strings or NIL.\
   \* Multi-view returns the upper view as the first element, and the lower view as the second (either "Waveform" or "Spectrogram").
 Both normal "Waveform" and "Waveform (dB)" return the string "Waveform".\
   \* Prior to Audacity 2.4.x : \[string] One of: "Waveform", "Waveform (dB)", "Spectrogram" or NIL.

-The _VIEW_ property may change in future versions of Audacity, so is not recommended for public release plug-ins.
+The _VIEW_ property may change in future versions of Audacity, so is not recommended for public release plugins.
 During Preview, audio tracks are copied to temporary tracks which are not visible, so the returned "VIEW" value is NIL.

 ## Return Values <a href="#return_values" id="return_values"></a>

 Nyquist supports many _"data types_", including "numbers" (integer or floating-point), "characters" (such as the letter "A", the number "4", or any other [ASCII character](https://en.wikipedia.org/wiki/ASCII)), "strings" (text), "[list](https://en.wikipedia.org/wiki/List\_\(abstract\_data\_type\))" (a list of data), "[array](https://en.wikipedia.org/wiki/Array\_data\_type)" (special kind of indexed list), and "sounds" (a sound / digital signal).

-The result of the last computation within the plug-in code will be given back from Nyquist to Audacity.
+The result of the last computation within the plugin code will be given back from Nyquist to Audacity.
 According to the _data type_ of the returned value one of the following actions will be invoked in Audacity:

 ### Mono Sound <a href="#mono_sound" id="mono_sound"></a>

-If a "sound" is returned, the sound will be re-inserted into the selected part of the Audacity track, (or a new track for "generate" type plug-ins).
+If a "sound" is returned, the sound will be re-inserted into the selected part of the Audacity track, (or a new track for "generate" type plugins).
 If the returned sound is shorter or longer than the original sound, the selection will be reduced or augmented.
 If a mono sound is returned to a stereo track, the same mono sound will be inserted into both channels of the stereo track.

 ### Multi-Channel / Stereo Sound <a href="#multi_channel_stereo_sound" id="multi_channel_stereo_sound"></a>